department-of-veterans-affairs/vets-design-system-documentation/src/_components/tabs.md

 ## Usage

-Because tabs stack horizontally or wrap to a second line, they are not an optimal design solution for mobile viewports.
-In some cases, using two tabs (only) to present a set of complimentary views or options is acceptable.
+Because tabs stack horizontally or wrap to a second line, they're not an optimal design solution for mobile viewports.
+In some cases, using 2 tabs (only) to present a set of complementary options is acceptable.

 ### When to use tabs

-* To group 2-3 pieces of related content that the user does not need to see simultaneously.
+* To group 2 to 3 pieces of related content that the user doesn't need to read at the same time.
-* To allow the user to easily toggle between a binary set of options or views, like Search by name/Search by location or View list/View map.
+* To allow the user to easily toggle between a binary set of options, like Search by name/Search by location or View list/View map.

-### When to consider something else
+### Other components to consider

 * Consider using a single-select [accordion](https://design.va.gov/components/accordions) to display one chunk of content at a time.
 * If your content is hierarchical and/or sequential, consider using a single page of well-formatted headings and body text.